Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/progress_report.md

 ## Licensing

-I will be using Non-Software License [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/) since I will be sharing a dataset.
+I will be using Non-Software License [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/) since I will be sharing an annotated dataset.

 # 1st Progress Report